hhl/hhl/sddm-themes-hhl/README.md

-Hi here you will find my thoughts about sddm
+Hi, here you will find my thoughts about sddm.

 _This is my playground, be aware of this!_